We Know Grooming Is Predatory Behavior, But Why Is It So Hard To Recognize?

 Marsh adds: "I always tell young people, 'Trust your gut.'
 Kids are very smart and intuitive but second-guess themselves.
 If something doesn't feel right it probably isn't."

 People who groom are often finding new ways of manipulating and controlling others.
-According to Jenna Quinn, anyone who needs help or counseling when leaving an abusive situation should call 9-1-1 or text the 1-800-4-A-CHILD hotline.
+According to Jenna Quinn, anyone who needs help or counselling when leaving an abusive situation should call 9-1-1.
+If you have experienced sexual violence and are in need of crisis support, please visit Shelter Space.